scikit-hep/histbook/README.rst

 - The third line incremented histogram bins by counting the number of values that lie within each of the 10 subintervals.
 - The fourth line projected the hypercube onto steps in the ``data`` axis and passed the Vega-Lite visualization to ``canvas``.

-We could also access the data as a table, as a Pandas DataFrame:
+We could also access the data as a table, as a `Pandas DataFrame <https://pandas.pydata.org/pandas-docs/stable/dsintro.html>`__:

 .. code-block:: python